-My name is Stefano SmallBoy Tomassetti, the ''photodreamer'', i'm Italian from Rome, born in 1978.
+My name is Stefano Tomassetti, the ''photodreamer'', I am an Italian self taught photographer from Rome, born in 1978.

 Since childhood, I have always had a photographic mind which really leant me to this discipline.
 By the end of the nineties I had gained significant experience using a Pentax 500 analog, but this was not what really triggered my obsession.
 I started to take photography really seriously in 2010, buying my first SLR at a photographic event in Kenya.